Diksha-Attri/LOAN-ELIGIBILITY-CRITERIA/README.md

 Acknowledgments
-The dataset was inspired by OpenML or Kaggle competitions (replace with source).
+The dataset was inspired by  Kaggle competitions .
 Thanks to the contributors of Scikit-learn and other Python libraries for making machine learning accessible.